CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 Now that you've finished writing your parser, the time has come to test it!

-There are currently two mechanisms to create tests as the testing strategy is in a state of transition.
-The reasoning for the new testing type is to avoid merge conflicts, removing duplicate boilerplate code, ensuring tests are built, and making the process overall easier.
-However, in the meantime unfortunately a user may create different tests depending on the OS of the parser that they wrote.
+There are currently two types of tests, those being Folder Based and Unittest Based.
+The testing strategy is currently in a state of transition.
+Moving to folder based testing helps us avoid merge conflicts and duplicate boilerplate code while ensuring tests are faster and easier create and use.
+When creating tests for a new parser do so in the Folder Based style.

-:ref:`Folder based testing <folder_based_testing>` is currently supported for:
+:ref:`Folder based testing <folder_based_testing>` is currently completed for:

   * ASA
   * IOS
   * IOSXE

-All other OS's use :ref:`unittest based testing <unittest_based_testing>`.
+All other OS's are in transition from :ref:`unittest based testing <unittest_based_testing>`.

 .. important::
-    If you want to contribute your new parser to the open-source |pyATS| feature libraries and components, you must attach testing results for each parser that you want to contribute.
+    If you want to contribute your new parser to the open-source |pyATS| feature libraries and components, you must attach Folder Based testing results for each parser that you want to contribute.